sanjanabukka/Exploratory-Data-Analysis/README.md

 1. **Data extraction and cleaning.** I developed an ELT pipeline: the data was be extracted from AWS RDS database, loaded as a dataframe and cleaned for analysis by transforming column data types and dealing with missing data.
 The data was also be prepared for ML by dealing with outliers, dropping overly correlated columns and correcting data skewness (log, boxcox transformations).

 2. **Exploratory Data Analysis (EDA)**.
 I identified general trends in the data by looking at summary statistics, variable distributions and variable-variable relationships, and detected relevant anomalies.
-For data cleaning and EDA, please check the notebook [`EDA_website_activity.ipynb`](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/blob/main/EDA_website_activity.ipynb).

-3. **Explanatory Data Analysis.** I answered relevant business questions regarding sales trends, marketing strategy, website performance and customer behaviour.
-To do so, I generated informative data visualisations and **offered insights and recommendations**.
-This is available in the notebook [`business_analysis_report.ipynb`](https://github.com/selvatica-36/Exploratory-data-analysis---Online-shopping-in-retail/blob/main/business_analysis_report.ipynb).

-4. **Bonus**: conversion rate analysis using pivot tables in Excel.

 ### Skills